Butterfly Pea Flower Bubble Tea

 • Use tea bags instead of loose tea.
 Bubble tea is made with sugar and milk, so the subtle qualities of high quality loose tea gets lost in the sweet drink.
 Tea bags are also easier to clean up.

-• Any kind of milk can be used in this drink, including plant-based milk like oat milk or almond milk.
-But, I’ve found that if you want to create the pretty swirls, nothing creates them in the blue tea like half & half.
-Plus, they make the drink a lot creamier.
+• Any kind of milk can be used in this drink, including plant-based like oat milk or almond milk.
+But I’ve found that if you want to create the pretty swirls, nothing creates them better in the blue tea like half & half.

 • Butterfly pea flower tea can be steeped then stored in the refrigerator for up to 4 days.
-Don’t add the sugar until you’re ready to make the drink.
+Don’t add the sugar or milk until you’re ready to make the drink.

 • It’s not recommended to make boba ahead of time since tapioca balls start to harden after 4 hours.
 It’s best to make it right before you want to serve it.